mitre-attack/car/docs/analytics/CAR-2014-11-004/index.md

 #### Eql, EQL native

-Splunk version of the above pseudocode.
+EQL version of the above pseudocode.

 ```